-- (a) authorized employees of the department as necessary to perform the official duties of the department; - (b) authorized employees of state or local government agencies, including law enforcement agencies, only as necessary to verify that an individual is a lawful possessor of a registry identification card; - (c) a judge, magistrate, or other authorized judicial officer in response to an order requiring disclosure; and - (d) another person or entity when the information pertains to a cardholder who has given written consent to the release and has specified: - (i) the type of information to be released; and - 12 (ii) the person or entity to whom it may be released. - (10) The department shall provide the names and phone numbers of providers and marijuana-infused products providers and the city, town, or county where registered premises and testing laboratories are located to the public on the department's website.
+- (9) The department shall maintain a confidential list of individuals to whom the department has issued registry identification cards.
+Except as provided in subsections (8)(b) and subsection (10), individual names and other identifying information on the list must be confidential and are not subject to disclosure, except to: - (a) authorized employees of the department as necessary to perform the official duties of the department; - (b) authorized employees of state or local government agencies, including law enforcement agencies, only as necessary to verify that an individual is a lawful possessor of a registry identification card; - 9 (c) a judge, magistrate, or other authorized judicial officer in response to an order requiring disclosure; 10 and - (d) another person or entity when the information pertains to a cardholder who has given written consent to the release and has specified: - (i) the type of information to be released; and - (ii) the person or entity to whom it may be released. - (10) The department shall provide the names and phone numbers of providers and marijuana-infused products providers and the city, town, or county where registered premises and testing laboratories are located to the public on the department's website.
 The department may not disclose the physical location or address of a provider, marijuana-infused products provider, dispensary, or testing laboratory. - (11) The department may share only information about providers, marijuana-infused products providers, dispensaries, and testing laboratories with the department of revenue for the purpose of investigation and prevention of noncompliance with tax laws, including but not limited to evasion, fraud, and abuse.
 The department of revenue and its employees are subject to the confidentiality requirements of 15-64-111(1)."